TinxHQ/wazo-development-sf-jobs/roles/upload-galaxy/README.rst

      GitHub Username.

   .. zuul:rolevar:: api_server
-     :default: The built-in ansible-galaxy default for the development api server.
+     :default: The built-in ansible-galaxy default for the production api server.

      The API server destination.